Least nighthawk: Taxonomy

 Two specimens from northeastern Argentina might represent a seventh subspecies.

 Description

 The least nighthawk is 15 to 25 cm long, making it one of the smallest species in family Caprimulgidae.
 Two females weighed 27.8 and 33.4 g The general plumage pattern is brown upperparts with gray, rufous, and buff spots, and whitish or buff underparts with brown bars.
 The throat has a narrow white patch or small white patches on either side of it.
 The four outermost primaries have a white band that is highly visible in flight.
 Males also have white tips on some other wing feathers.
 The subspecies vary in size, colors, and the extent of the barring on the underparts.

 Distribution and habitat

-The six subspecies of least nighthawk are distributed thus.
-The subspecies of the two records in Argentina has not been determined.